ejsado/portfolio/projects/nevada-land-ownership/project-report.md

 		for grp in sym.renderer.groups:
 			if grp.heading == "NAME":
 				for itm in grp.items:
-					# it looks silly, but my version of python doesn't have a switch case...
+					# it looks silly, but this version of
+					# python doesn't have a switch case...
 					if itm.label == "Bureau of Indian Affairs": itm.symbol.color = indianLandColor
 						itm.symbol.size = 0
 					if itm.label == "Private":
 						itm.symbol.color = privateLandColor
 						itm.symbol.size = 0
-					if itm.label == "City of Las Vegas" or itm.label == "Clark County, NV" or itm.label == "Nevada State" or itm.label == "Regional Park":
+					if (   itm.label == "City of Las Vegas"
+						or itm.label == "Clark County, NV"
+						or itm.label == "Nevada State"
+						or itm.label == "Regional Park"):
 						itm.symbol.color = stateLandColor
 						itm.symbol.size = 0
-					if itm.label == "Bureau of Land Management" or itm.label == "Bureau of Reclamation" or itm.label == "Department of Defense" or itm.label == "Department of Energy" or itm.label == "Forest Service" or itm.label == "Fish and Wildlife Service" or itm.label == "National Park Service":
+					if (   itm.label == "Bureau of Land Management"
+						or itm.label == "Bureau of Reclamation"
+						or itm.label == "Department of Defense"
+						or itm.label == "Department of Energy"
+						or itm.label == "Forest Service"
+						or itm.label == "Fish and Wildlife Service" or itm.label == "National Park Service"):
 						itm.symbol.color = federalLandColor
 						itm.symbol.size = 0
 	# apply the symbology